weinman/cnn_lstm_ctc_ocr/README.md

 set.
 A very small set (0.1%) of packaged example data is included; to run the small demo, skip the first two lines involving `mjsynth`.

-With a Geforce GTX 1080, the demo takes about 20 minutes for the validation character error to reach 45% (using the default parameters); at one hour (roughly 7000 iterations), the validation error is just over 20%.
+With a GeForce GTX 1080, the demo takes about 20 minutes for the validation character error to reach 45% (using the default parameters); at one hour (roughly 7000 iterations), the validation error is just over 20%.